mosull20/crushed-grapes-ms4/TESTING.md

 * Items in the order display correctly along with form to fill in personal details, delivery information and payment information, along with save info box being checked as default.
 * Form validation works to ensure form is filled out with valid information.
 * Using Stripe test card number, payment is processed showing a 'payment processing' overlay while awaiting validation from Stripe.
 The user is redirected to a payment success page (upon a successful payment), showing an order confirmation, a toast message confirming order successfully processed with info that a confirmation email will be sent to the address the user entered.
-* The order confirmation page shows the details of product orders and quantity, along with delivery addess and billing summary, order date and order number and a Back to Shopping link whihc brings the user back to the main products page.
+* The order confirmation page shows the details of product orders and quantity, along with delivery addess and billing summary, order date and order number and a Back to Shopping link which brings the user back to the main products page.

 The following are the steps taken in addition to the above in order to manually test each feature of the website as a logged in user -